corda/corda/docs/source/running-the-demos.rst

 .. note:: to verify the Bank of Corda node is alive and running navigate to the following URL
           http://localhost:10005/api/bank/date

+.. note:: the Bank of Corda node explicitly advertises with a node service type as follows:
+          ``advertisedServices = setOf(ServiceInfo(ServiceType.corda.getSubType("issuer"))))``
+          This allows for 3rd party applications to perform actions based on Node Type.
+          For example, the Explorer tool only allows nodes of this type to issue and exit cash.

 3. Run ``./gradlew samples:bank-of-corda-demo:runRPCCashIssue`` in another terminal window to trigger a cash issuance request
 4. Run ``./gradlew samples:bank-of-corda-demo:runWebCashIssue`` in another terminal window to trigger another cash issuance request